 I grew up in the hacker community and knew that we’d been at the table for decades wanting to help but were typically presumed to be criminals… so we never got an invite.
-When I saw first-hand the impact of the skills shortage in the traditional labor market and the ineffectiveness of conventional tools and automation, I knew there was enormous potential and benefit in “plugging the community into those who need their skills” through crowdsourcing cybersecurity solutions.
+When I saw first-hand the impact of the skills shortage in the traditional labor market and the ineffectiveness of conventional tools and automation, I knew there was enormous potential and benefit in “plugging the community [of ethical hackers] into those who need their skills” through crowdsourcing cybersecurity solutions.

 I often describe my version of this as “really enjoying thinking like a criminal, but also having a core conviction not to cause harm.”

 Bugcrowd released the “Inside The Mind Of A Hacker” report to dig into and demystify this question… Who are hackers?
 Practically, we are ordinary people with a passion for technology, a desire to find the undocumented edge cases, and the recognition of the value of our skills.